 It's not uncommon for law firm founders to do their own marketing when they first start out.
 That's where this resource guide can help.

-If you want to remove yourself from the day-to-day marketing as you grow and focus on building a team who can handle intake, win cases, and generate revenue for your firm, let us know.
+If you want to remove yourself from the day-to-day marketing as you grow and focus on building a team that can handle intake, win cases, and generate revenue for your firm, let us know.
 We're a team of digital marketers that only work with law firms that want to dramatically grow and dominate their market.

 What is Digital Marketing for Lawyers?